peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 Outside the Trust Chain, it is the Wallet Attestation, where the Wallet Provider that issued it is attestable through the Trust Chain, while the Wallet, such as the End-User's Native Mobile Application installed on the Personal Device, is attested through the Wallet Attestation and under the responsibility of its issuer, the Wallet Provider.

-# Establishing Trust with an Credential Verifier Instance
+# Establishing Trust with a Credential Verifier Instance

 A Credential Verifier Instance is typically installed on a mobile device, personal computer, or embedded system.
 It enables an individual to perform Digital Credential verification tasks locally, often in proximity to the Holder, and without necessarily requiring a broadband connection.
 This instance engages in peer-to-peer exchanges with Holders, facilitating Credential verifications directly on the device.
 This approach represents a shift from traditional server-based verification to a more user-centric model within the Wallet ecosystem.

 To establish trust between a Holder's Wallet Instance and a Credential Verifier Instance, a mechanism using a verifiable attestation, such as the Wallet Instance Attestations, SHOULD be employed.
 This process ensures that the Credential Verifier Instance is legitimate and trustworthy.